fs-sys/VRChatMods/README.md

 This version will utilize a different method of replacement that may be even more convenient anyways.

-## Custom Emojis
+### Custom Emojis
-A mod to allow the modification of the VRChat Emotes, replacing them with a custom image.
+A mod to allow the modification of the VRChat Emotes would let the user replace the emojis with custom images.
-***This mod would not be able to add new emojis, only replace existing ones***
+***This mod would not be able to add new emojis, only replace existing ones.***

 ## Better Trust (Collaborating With [Zen-VR](https://github.com/Zen-VR))